-Citizenship hurdle ‘risks stigmatizing welfare aid’
+Citizenship hurdle ‘risks stigmatising welfare aid’

 swissinfo.ch: How does the vote decision affect your work?

-I.H .: We have to work very hard to highlight the important function of social assistance and ensure that its image is not shaped by individual cases.
+I.H.: We have to work very hard to highlight the important function of social assistance and ensure that its image is not shaped by individual cases.
 Anyone can run into an emergency that requires help.

 Social assistance is a success factor for Switzerland that ensures our prosperity and a peaceful society.